open-contracting/cardinal-rs/docs/cli/coverage.md

 :::
 ::::

-If a member name is empty, its path is the same as its parent object’s path:
+If a member name is empty, its path is the same as its parent object's path:

 ::::{grid} 1 2 2 2
 :::{grid-item}